Introduction

 AuthorGarry Francis

-TagsHorror, inform-6, punyinform, Retro, talp, text-adventure, Text based, Tutorial, Vampire
+TagsHorror, inform-6, parser, punyinform, Retro, talp, text-adventure, Text based, Tutorial, Vampire

 Average sessionAbout an hour